-Tegan is still desperately trying to return to Heathrow airport.
+Tegan desperately wants to return to Heathrow airport.

-Sue: What’s the rush?
-Could somebody explain to Tegan how time travel works, please.
+Sue: Why the rush?
+Could somebody please explain to Tegan how time travel works?
 I’m sure Adric has nothing better to do.

-Gary: (As Tegan, if Tegan was Welsh) Chicken or beef?
+Gary: (As Tegan, if Tegan were Welsh) Chicken or beef?
 Tea or coffee?

 Sue: Time or space?

 Sue: That’s an understatement, love.
-I hope she makes her plane, she’s stressing me out.
+I really hope she makes her plane, because she’s stressing me out.

-Sadly, the TARDIS has arrived on Earth three hundred years too early.
+Sadly, the TARDIS has arrived on Earth 300 years too early.
 And the place stinks, too.